InteropIO/finsemble-seed/README.md

 ## Hot Reload

 We've added the ability to hot reload your Finsemble components!
 Through webpack, we've added middlewware to the component/client build process that allows your changes to appear instantly.
-Files that are webpack built, such as Javascript files, SASS files, or any required files, will be hot reloaded into the component and show the changes immediately after a file changes.
-HTML and CSS files, which aren't webpack built, will immediate have their modified files copied to the `dist` directory, but will not show up in the component until reloaded (e.g. right-click reload or ctrl-r).
+Files that are built by webpack (e.g., Javascript files, SASS files, or any required files), will be hot reloaded immediately after a file changes.
+HTML and CSS files, which aren't built by webpack, will immediately have their modified files copied to the `dist` directory, but will not show up in the component until reloaded (e.g. right-click reload or ctrl-r).

 We use `webpack-dev-middleware` to handle the webpack build process.

-Our hotereload middleware, located at `server/hotreloadmiddleware` listens for updates to your webpacked files and emits those changes to our client side middleware which handles the reloading of your components.
+Our hot reload middleware, located at `server/hotreloadmiddleware` listens for updates to your webpacked files and emits those changes to our client side middleware; from there, we reload your components.
 Hotreload has two options for emitting the updates, `http` and `websockets`.
-Since web browsers have a maximum number of http client connections for a single domain, we default to using websockets.(Finsemble is a mutli-window framework and treats every window as a seperate browser tab each having their own connections to your server).
+Since web browsers have a maximum number of http client connections for a single domain, we default to using websockets.(Finsemble is a mutli-window framework and treats every window as a seperate browser tab, each having their own connections to your server).

 In your dev environment, we handle the full build process and attach the required middleware inside of `server/dev/hoteload.js`.
 This file grabs all of your webpack files located at `build/webpack/`, builds them, and then <b>stores them in memory</b>.

-We've made adding your components/applications easy with `webpack.files.entries.json` for your entries and `build/webpack/webpack.files.js` constructs the webpack file.
+We've made adding your components/applications easy with `webpack.files.entries.json` for your entries. `build/webpack/webpack.files.js` constructs the webpack file.

-The format for the `json` file should look like:
+The format for your entry in the `webpack.files.entries.json` should look like:

 ```
 {
 "name": {